timsporcic/ez-metronome/README.md

 ## Reference Material

 `SPEC.md` contains the original detailed design handoff, including target dimensions, colors, interaction timing, audio behavior, and asset notes.
 The files in `reference/` are prototype/reference material, not production app code.

+The design was created using [Claude Design](https://claude.ai/design) and the implementation coded by [OpenAI Codex](https://openai.com/codex/) using [ChatGPT 5.5 High](https://openai.com/index/introducing-gpt-5-5/).

 ## License